Whether you’re vegan or just lactose intolerant, heavy cream might not be an option for your diet when cooking.

-You could use a vegan butter, but if you’re looking for a quick and easy substitute, just use a vegetable oil like olive oil (other oils like coconut oil will work, but will affect the taste in different ways).
+You could use a vegan butter or dairy free margarine, but if you’re looking for a quick and easy substitute, just use a vegetable oil like olive oil (other oils like coconut oil will work, but will affect the taste in different ways).
 Most good vegan butters are mostly olive oil anyways.

 To make this vegan heavy cream, mix soy milk with olive oil in a 2:1 ratio.
 So if you want 1 cup of cream, use 2/3 cup of soy milk, and 1/3 cup of olive oil.

 We’ve already seen that soy milk is a good base to start with since it’s a high protein vegan milk.

-You simply blend together tofu and soy milk together (1/4 cup milk and 1 lb of tofu).
+You simply blend together silken tofu and soy milk together (1/4 cup milk and 1 lb of tofu).
 Depending on the tofu you may need to add more or less milk, so add in the soy milk gradually until you get a decent texture.

 You start with any dairy free milk (e.g. almond milk or cashew milk), and then add cornstarch to it to thicken it up.